ccnmaastricht/CNI_toolbox/README.md

 ### Phase-encoding analysis tool.
-pea = PEA(params) creates an instance of the PEA class. params is a structure with 7 required fields
+`pea = PEA(parameters)` creates an instance of the PEA class. parameters is a structure with 7 required fields
 - f_sampling: sampling frequency (1/TR)
 - f_stim    : stimulation frequency
 - n_samples : number of samples (volumes)